hunvreus/carte/_posts/2012-12-26-post-a-thing.md

 layout: nil
 ---

-This method allows users to crate a new thing.
+This method allows users to create a new thing.

 ### Request